michaellui67/FinNewsBot/README.md

 ## Commands

 - `/start` - Start the bot and see welcome message
-- `/set_interval <interval>` - Set how frequently you want to receive news updates
+- `/set_interval <interval> [ - <time>]` - Set update frequency and optional delivery time (e.g., `/set_interval 1 day - 7AM`)
 - `/news` - Receive the latest news update immediately on demand

 ## How It Works

-1. The bot uses Tavily API to search for the latest financial news about stocks and cryptocurrencies
+1. The bot uses Tavily API to fetch the latest financial news about Bitcoin, other crypto, individual stocks, and global markets
-2. The news is processed through a Hugging Face LLM model to generate summaries
+2. Each update contains up to 5 items, one per category, so you don’t just see 5 Bitcoin headlines in a row
-3. News updates are sent to users based on their configured intervals
+3. News updates are sent to users based on their configured intervals (and optional delivery time)
 4. The bot checks every 5 minutes if any user is due for an update

 ## Configuration